 3. In sung Italian, vocalising with text gives us the opportunity to practise distinguishing long and short consonant sounds, which is fundamental for good sung Italian diction.

-- Relax tension in the jaw, tongue root and neck muscles
+- Reduce tension in the tongue root

 Vocalise like the great Italian singers!

 There are some popular lines that have been used by singing teachers for a very long time, some of which have been handed down to me from my singing teacher, the bass Paolo Badoer, who studied with Gilda Dalla Rizza.
 Dalla Rizza was Puccini’s favourite soprano and a singing teacher at the Venice Conservatoire.
 She trained many successful singers, including coaching Maria Callas for her role as Violetta in La traviata.
 Dalla Rizza’s teachings on singing technique were in turn passed down from famous singers before her, such as Adelina Patti and Giuditta Pasta.
 Popular lines that these great Italian singers would use to vocalise included:

 O che bel sole

 Un giardin di rose

 It’s really beneficial to practise these lines, with a simple triad of notes, focusing each time on the different sequences of consonants and vowels.
 Using lines from famous arias that combine different phonetic elements is also a great way to vocalise, such as the line Vissi d’arte, vissi d’amore.